patooworld/PWCloud/Contribution-points.md

 # dataExplorer

 This is an array of `dataExplorer` contributions, each with the following properties.
+This is used to add views to the `Connections` view container in the panel - it currently doesn't support having views adding through the normal [contributes.views](https://code.visualstudio.com/api/references/contribution-points#contributes.views) extension point from VS Code.

 ## dataExplorer.id